djangoflow/list_bloc/packages/openapi_repository/README.md

 Make sure you've generated Client library using OpenApi(Swagger) schema definitions.
 And make sure that each `operationId` in the schema has operations(create, update, partialUpdate, read, delete etc) suffix which helps the library to detect methods.

-For example: `/user` [a UserApi class from OpenApi Repo](example/openapi/lib/src/api/user_api.dart) endpoint should have `operationId` for CRUD operation in this format.
+For example: `/user` [UserApi class from OpenApi Repo](example/openapi/lib/src/api/user_api.dart) endpoint should have `operationId` for CRUD operation in this format.
 `user_create`, `user_update`, `user_partial_update`, `user_read`, `user_delete`.

 Then create a flutter/dart project and use `OpenapiRepository` annotation on the class that will hold the generated files.
 Use annoation params to configure how the files should be generated.
-Example: [a Annotation Usage](example/open_api_flutter_example/lib/data/api_repository/api_repository.dart)
+Example: [Annotation Usage](example/open_api_flutter_example/lib/data/api_repository/api_repository.dart)

 Here `$ApiRepository` class will holding the generated files in `part 'api_repository.openapi.dart'; part 'api_repository.freezed.dart'; part 'api_repository.g.dart';` directories.